mariel-rs/mariel-rs/README.md

 ### Hiya! 😁

+Hola.
 My name is Mariel (/maˈɾjɛl/ or combine Mary + Daniel together, that's me).
 I'm a tech entusiast and a geeky engineer with an avid love for applying mathematics into real-world problems.

 Here are some details about me: